I-72 Business

 Illinois

-Business Loop I-72 at Jacksonville connects Interstate 72, which bypasses the city to the south along side U.S. 36, with the city along a 9.7 mile loop.
-The north-south leg overlaps with the U.S. 67 freeway from a full cloverleaf interchange (Exit 60) north to Morton Avenue (old U.S. 36) east.
-Morton Avenue forms a commercial boulevard east with Illinois 104 across Jacksonville to Mauvaise Terre Creek.
-East from there, the two routes separate, with Business Loop I-72 expanding into a four-lane divided highway to the rural diamond interchange (Exit 68) with I-72 & U.S. 36 outside the city limits.
+Business Loop I-72 at Jacksonville connects Interstate 72, which bypasses the city to the south alongside U.S. 36, with the city along a 9.7 mile long loop.
+The western leg overlaps with the freeway along U.S. 67 from a full cloverleaf interchange (Exit 60) north to Morton Avenue (old U.S. 36) east.
+Morton Avenue forms a commercial boulevard east with IL 104 across Jacksonville to Mauvaise Terre Creek.
+East from there, the two routes separate, with Business Loop I-72 expanding into a four lane, divided highway to the rural diamond interchange (Exit 68) with I-72/U.S. 36 outside the city limits.

 Springfield